dalten-collective/keep/README.md

 {"restored": {"ship": "~sampel-palnet", "time": 600}}
 ```

-This means that the state was restored from the backup kept by `~sampel-palnet` at unix time `600`.
+This means that at unix time `600`, the state was restored using the backup kept by `~sampel-palnet`.

+#### After successful (de)activation

+You will receive the same two objects as when initially subscribing, with the exception that if the wrapper was deactivated, you will not receive the object containing the current state.

 ## Scries

-Keep-enriched agents can be scried at `/keep/loob`.
-It will always return `%.y`, signifying that the agent is, in fact, keep-enriched.
+Keep-enriched agents can be scried at `/keep/live/loob`.
+It will return a boolean, signifying whether the wrapper is active or not.